trampgeek/moodle-qtype_coderunner/Readme.md

 To assist the use of screen readers for visually impaired students, text area inputs now have two modes:

-* When keyboard focus first enters them via Tab or Shift+TAb, they are in 'non-capturing' mode, and pressing TAB or Shift+TAB moves to the next or previous form control.
+* When keyboard focus first enters them via Tab or Shift+TAB, they are in 'non-capturing' mode, and pressing TAB or Shift+TAB moves to the next or previous form control.